Arkounay/QuickAdminGeneratorBundle/README.md

 4) [Forms](Resources/doc/Forms.md)
 5) [Configuring menu items and their position](Resources/doc/Menu.md)
 6) [Overriding the rest of the twigs](Resources/doc/Twig.md)

+To do:
 7) Demo (coming soon)
+8) PHP 8 support (waiting for php8 doctrine attributes)